+A. Community Living.

-- A. Community Living, All Capacities. - 1.
-No community living arrangement shall be established within two thousand five hundred (2,500) feet of any other such facility regardless of its capacity. - 2.
+- No community living arrangement with a capacity of 16 persons or more shall be established within two thousand five hundred (2,500) feet of any other such facility with a capacity of 16 persons or more.
+This separation requirement does not apply to community living arrangements (all capacities) in the R-MF Multiple-Family Residence District. - 2.
 Foster homes housing four (4) or fewer children and licensed under § 48.62 of the Wisconsin Statutes., shall not be subject to these provisions.